 Like most people who have a love for cars, they like to fix them up.
-Some have classics they want to either restore, modify, hot rod, or totally go crazy with.
-Well, the relationship that I have with MY pickup is different.
+Some have classics they want to either restore, modify, hot rod, or go crazy with.
+Well, the relationship that I have with my pickup is different.
 My Lil’ Chevy and I have been through a lot of mileage and experiences together.
 So when it came time to restore my “baby boy” I wasn’t satisfied with what I found available on the market.
 ALMOST everything is made overseas now!
-Personally, I just don’t want parts that aren’t American made on my Classic American-made truck.
+I just don’t want parts that aren’t American-made on my Classic American-made truck.
 So I did something that surprised me.
 I decided to start restoring his parts myself!
 I started with the “backup” lights or the “reverse” lights first.
 I removed them from the truck and Holy Cow!
-There was a lot of rust on the backside, about 1/4″ thick!
+There was a lot of rust on the backside, about 1/4″ thick! passenger side.

 So now I get to have fun cleaning the light housings since I couldn’t afford to have them sand, media, or soda blasted!
 I did it the only way I could think of a wire wheel on a drill.
 And it did a GREAT job on them if I do say so myself!
 It took a bit of time but like I tell people, “It’s a labor of love.”